XueyuLiu/PPO/README.md

 ##  Description
-Powered by extensive curated training data, the Segment Anything Model (SAM) has demonstrated impressive generalization capabilities in open-world scenarios with the guidance of prompts.
-However, SAM is class-agnostic and heavily relies on user-provided prompts to segment objects of interest, making the quality of segmentation results highly dependent on the quality of these prompts.
-We propose a novel Graph-based Prompt Optimization Agent (GPOA), designed to enhance point prompt distribution via deep reinforcement learning (DRL)-based heterogeneous graph optimization.
-Anchored by an agent, GPOA enables the generality of the SAM model across diverse downstream tasks with a training-free paradigm.
-Specifically, GPOA constructs a dual-space heterogeneous graph by leveraging the robust feature matching capabilities of the foundational pre-trained model, creating an internal feature and a physical distance matrix.
-It then employs a DRL policy network to iteratively refine the distribution of prompt points, optimizing segmentation predictions.
-In conclusion, GPOA effectively enhances SAM's segmentation performance through optimized prompt distributions, demonstrating potential for broader application in various segmentation tasks, and providing a promising solution for any point prompt optimization.
+Powered by extensive curated training data, the Segment Anything Model (SAM) demonstrates impressive generalization capabilities in open-world scenarios, effectively guided by user-provided prompts.However, the class-agnostic characteristic of SAM renders its segmentation accuracy highly dependent on prompt quality.
+In this paper, we propose a novel Plug-and-Play dual-space Point Prompt Optimizer (PPO) designed to enhance prompt distribution through deep reinforcement learning (DRL)-based heterogeneous graph optimization.
+PPO optimizes initial prompts for any task without requiring additional training, thereby improving SAM’s downstream segmentation performance.
+Specifically, PPO constructs a dual-space heterogeneous graph, leveraging the robust feature-matching capabilities of a foundational pre-trained model to create internal feature and physical distance matrices.
+A DRL policy network iteratively refines the distribution of prompt points, optimizing segmentation predictions.
+In conclusion, PPO redefines the prompt optimization problem as a heterogeneous graph optimization task, using DRL to construct an effective, plug-and-play prompt optimizer.
+This approach holds potential for broader applications across diverse segmentation tasks and provides a promising solution for point prompt optimization.

 ## Usage
 ### Setup